hphelion/documentation/cloudos/develop.md

 HP Cloud OS features an interactive REST API environment: the HP Cloud OS API Documentation app.
 Learn the syntax and properties by reading the well-organized reference details.
 Submit each request using the provided forms and immediately view the server response.
-The app is installed on your deployed cloud.
+The app is installed on your Cloud Controller.
 The documentation app's URLs per service are:

 * Eve: http://my_server:21051/?token=&lt;keystone-token-value>